rl-language/rlc/docs/gym_tutorial.md

     env = SingleRLCEnvironment(program, solve_randomness=True)
 ```

+### Understanding `SingleRLCEnvironment`

-SingleRLCEnvironment is a python class that given a Program, exposes all the helper functions you may want from a reinforcement learning environment.
+`SingleRLCEnvironment` is a Python class that takes a compiled `Program` and exposes the helper functions typically expected from a reinforcement learning environment.
+It serves as a bridge between your Rulebook program and GYM-style interfaces.

-Of course, for this to work, the relevant info must be present somewhere in the Rulebook program.
-To validate the correctness of the Rulebook program there is exit_on_invalid_env, which will print errors and exit if the the types and functions inside Program are not those to be expected.
+For this wrapper to work correctly, certain information must be present and properly defined in the Rulebook program.
+To validate this, the function `exit_on_invalid_env` is provided.
+It will check the structure of your `Program` and exit with descriptive error messages if the expected types or functions are missing or incorrect.

-In particular, it will check that:
+Specifically, it checks that:

-* the main action `play()` exists and the implied coroutine type is called `Game`.
+- A main action `play()` exists, and its coroutine return type is `Game`.
-* `score(Game game, Int player_id)` exists and returns float or int.
+- A scoring function `score(Game game, Int player_id)` is defined and returns either a `float` or `int`.
-* Every action is enumerable.
-That is, every argument of every action implements the trait Enumerable, which is use to build the table of all possible actions.
+- Every action's arguments implement the `Enumerable` trait.
+This trait is required to enumerate all possible actions and construct action tables.

-Furthermore it will emit warning if you have used objects that must be delivered to the GPU for training but that lack a conversion function.
+Additionally, `exit_on_invalid_env` will emit warnings if the program contains objects meant to be used in training (e.g., tensors) but that lack a valid serialization strategy.

-For example, if you modify the `play`  action as follow
+For example, consider this modification to the `play` action:

 ```python
 @classes
 act play() -> Game: